MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/intro-oracle-landing-zone.md

 - **Database**: A subnet that contains only database virtual machines.

-As Oracle Databases are backend services for a host of different applications with different architectures and requirements, more subnets may be required.
-For example, if you have a three-tier architecture, you might have a separate subnet for the web tier.
+As Oracle Databases are backend services for a host of different applications with different architectures and requirements, more or less subnets may be required for your specific implementation.

 ## Virtual machines and availability sets